dusmel/engineering-playbook/5. Developing/Twelve Factor App/readme.md

 }
 ```

-Dependencies are isolated within _node-modules_ folder where all the [yarn](https://yarnpkg.com/en/) libraries are compiled and installed.
+Dependencies are isolated within _node-modules_ folder where all the [node](https://www.npmjs.com/) packages or libraries are compiled and installed.

 ## 3 - Configuration